m-maresch/vate/README.md

 # Title (WIP)

+Initial:
 Distributed inference (or/and learning) for an object detection use case on the edge, leveraging serverless technology.

 Using Raspberry Pis, AWS resources, Kubernetes and TensorFlow.

+Current iteration:
+Federated learning for an object detection use case on the edge with serverless containers for model serving.

 ## Topic

+Serverless edge computing focused on FaaS and artificial intelligence don't go well together:
+- AI processing (training, testing): Involves long-running tasks and is IO-intensive at the edge [6]
+- Serverless functions: Are short-running functions, CPU-bound

+There is a mismatch.
+[5]

+When talking about serverless, we're referring to not having to manage servers, not FaaS.
+Specifically serverless containers will be evaluated, as they are suitable for long running tasks as well.

 ## Product

 ## System Design

+Centralized federated learning will be done, thus there is a server for orchestration and coordination.

 On Kubernetes-based edge architecture: See [this](https://www.lfedge.org/2021/02/11/kubernetes-is-paving-the-path-for-edge-computing-adoption/)